albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copies the route description of the current flight plan to the clipboard using the settings from the :ref:`flight-plan-from-route-description` dialog.
+Copies the route description of the current flight plan to the clipboard using the current settings from :doc:`ROUTEDESCR`.

 .. _calculate-direct: